To provide a guideline for the management of paediatric patients with congenital heart disease (CHD) requiring MRI under general anaesthetic.

 This guideline covers the pathway of a paediatric patient with congenital heart disease (CHD) requiring MRI under general anaesthetic.

-Patients requiring admittance to ward 1E should attend cardiac pre-assessment clinic, as ward 1E has no capacity to accommodate elective MRI patients the day before the procedure.
+Patients requiring admittance to ward 1E will be admitted on the day of the procedure. should attend cardiac pre-assessment clinic, as ward 1E has no capacity to accommodate elective MRI patients the day before the procedure

 Cardiac MRI is an investigation ordered by the patient’s cardiology consultant, via Trakcare.

-There is a tick box to indicate any exclusion criteria to DSU, if there are no exclusions the patient will attend DSU, no contact with the Cardiology MDT.
+There is a tick box to indicate any exclusion criteria to DSU, if there are no exclusions the patient will attend DSU.

 Providing sufficient information on the request form will allow informed planning and a coordinated patient admission, consider: